THE MAKING OF - THINKING OF NOTHING

 The best day was shooting at Burnham on Sea, Berrow Beaches.
-Enter Charlie Dancey as D.O.P. and we headed off one grey morning to shoot this sand-dune beachscape became our Wild West location.
+Enter Charlie Dancey as D.O.P. and we headed off one grey morning to shoot this sand-dune beachscape posing as our Wild West location.
 I knocked together a crude shack ruin from old pallets and organized a van, a rickshaw for transporting kit on the beach and a picnic with a few bottles of bubbly.
 The weather forecast was bleak, but the rain didn’t come and the sky was overcast, giving good colour saturation and a consistent light source.
 We had a really good fun day out and we kept shooting until the tide the came in.

 I spent my birthday dressing the set for the fancy dress shop, at The Yellow Shop in Walcot Street.
 Huge thanks to Geoff Marshall for letting us loose in his shop.
 I am very thankful to The Little Theatre Cinema in Bath for allowing us to film their projection room and exterior.
 I am also very grateful Tom Nesbitt, the designer of the pedal car, for undertaking the much needed restoration especially for it's appearance in the film.
 The sixth shooting day finally concluded in February 2009.
 I then had to face the new challenge of learning how to use Final Cut Pro in order to edit the footage.